kimmokal/CC-Art-Critics/README.md

 The script asks for integer values between 0 and 5, and giving any other value as an input exits the script.
 It will write the ratings to a file, which is by default named `art_ratings.csv`.
 The script will check which images have been rated and won't show them again, so it is possible to interrupt and continue the process.

 **Note:** Giving ratings to all 1783 "abstract" category images is very time consuming, and hence an example file `art_ratings_example.csv` is provided with all the images already rated.
+Rename the file as `art_ratings.csv` and you can move on to the next step.

 ### Step 4 - Train the abstract art discriminator